dkolkena/adhd/adhd.md

 I have received _no_ compensation for any recommendations I make of treatments, techniques, or products.
 The information and advice contained herein is solely the result of my own research and experience.

+^ I can't diagnose you, and I highly recommend against diagnosing yourself.
+If you feel like you identify enough with these challenges for a formal diagnosis, talk to your doctor!

 ---
 [.build-lists: false]
 # What will this talk cover?

 1. What is ADHD
 1. What can I do about it?

+^ Take an informal poll: How many people here know they have ADHD?
+How many suspect they might?
+How many don't, but know someone who does that might benefit from this talk?

+^ This talk is aimed at people who know or suspect that they have ADHD and want help to succeed in the workplace.
+I'll talk about what it is, as well as available treatments and techniques to overcome those challenges

 ---
 [.hide-footer]